thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="update-current-dashboard-state-1" showListImageTitles="true" %}

 Now let's add an action with the type "Update current dashboard state" for the "Entities table" widget.
-We assume that you have already completed the "[Add action](#add-action)" step and know how to do it.
+We assume that you are already familiar with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.

+- Enter edit widget mode and open "Add action" window;
 - As an example for this manual, select "[Action cell button](#action-cell-button)" action source;
 - Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
 - Select an "Update current dashboard state" action type from the "Action" drop-down menu;